swithek/sessionup/README.md

-Out-of-the-box sessionup's Manager instance comes with recommended [OWASP](https://github.com/OWASP/CheatSheetSeries/blob/master/cheatsheets/Session_Management_Cheat_Sheet.md#binding-the-session-id-to-other-user-properties) configuration options already set, but if you feel the need to customize the behaviour and the cookie values the Manager will use, you can painlessly provide your own options:
+Out-of-the-box sessionup's Manager instance comes with recommended [OWASP](https://github.com/OWASP/CheatSheetSeries/blob/master/cheatsheets/Session_Management_Cheat_Sheet.md#binding-the-session-id-to-other-user-properties) configuration options already set, but if you feel the need to customize the behaviour and the cookie values the Manager will use, you can easily provide your own options:
 ```go
 manager := sessionup.NewManager(store, sessionup.Secure(false), sessionup.ExpiresIn(time.Hour * 24))
 ```